CMSgov/design-system/packages/design-system-docs/src/pages/startup/theming.md

 #### Focus style variables

 The focus styles are disabled by default.
-However if you'd like to use them set the `$ds-include-focus-styles` variable to `true`.
+However, if you'd like to use them set the `$ds-include-focus-styles` variable to `true`.

 **Focus style variables**

-- `$focus-color` - Sets background highlight color.
-- `$focus-shadow` - Sets box-shadow on text fields.
-- `$focus-shadow-link` - Sets box-shadow on buttons and links.
-- `$focus-color-inverse`- Sets background highlight color on dark backgrounds.
-- `$focus-shadow-inverse`- Sets box-shadow on text fields on dark backgrounds.
-- `$focus-shadow-link-inverse` - Sets box-shadow on buttons and links on dark backgrounds.

-**Mixins**

-- `focus-text` - Mixin for links and buttons.
-- `focus-text-inverse` - Mixin for links and buttons on dark backgrounds.

-See the [v2 migration guide](https://design.cms.gov/startup/migrating-v2/#focus-styles) for more background on our focus styles.
+- `$color-focus-light` - Sets the inner halo for the focus styles (default is white `#FFFFFF`)
+- `$color-focus-dark` - Sets the outer halo for the focus styles (this color should pass 3.1 contrast ratio on white or light backgrounds)

 ## Overriding component, utility, base styles